 The developed system fits the installation environment or facility;

-Possible radio transmission-related interference does not occur between the installed system and the existing system which place at the same or nearby facility; and
+Possible radio transmission-related interference does not occur between the installed system and the existing system, which are placed at the same or nearby facility; and

-the installation location doesn’t lead any unexpected and unwanted side effects by conducting a radar system site-survey (e.g. reflections from objects nearby, unwanted ghost echo).
+the installation location doesn’t lead to any unexpected and unwanted side effects by conducting a radar system site survey (e.g. reflections from objects nearby, unwanted ghost echo).

-The Customer should make sure the Supplier to prepare the followings before Site Acceptance, which can include:
+The Customer should make sure the Supplier prepare the following before Site Acceptance, which can include:

 The Site Acceptance Test Plan;